Send newsletter, marketing campaign, product updates, offers, etc., using SendGrid, Mailgun, and Mandrill transactional email from OneSignal.

 - On popup wizard, select Manually add users

 - Enter the email and submit

 For testing purposes, provide one email.
-Once confirmed, all good then will upload them in bulk using CSV or programmatically (later in this guide).
+Once confirmed, all good, upload them in bulk using CSV or programmatically (later in this guide).

 Now, we have one email where we can test sending.

 - Go to the MESSAGES menu >> New Email